eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/10_nonfiniteproviderpush/10_nonfiniteproviderpush.md

 # Identifying Non Finite Data

 Assets can identify data sources that produce non-finite data by setting the `isNonFinite` property.
 This is an optional data address property that represents the finiteness of the data address.
-Any value other than `true` will be ignored.
+A value of `true` is required to set the transfer to non-finite.
 As an example, the following request registers an `HttpData` Asset that represents an API that produces non-finite data:

 ```http request
 POST /v3/assets HTTP/1.1